BeckySTaylor/GERP/README.md

 The protocol outlining the extact steps involved and how to do them is also included in the document named 'Taylor_etal_Protocol_modified_GERP'.
 Some example files, including control files for both the bash and R scripts, are included in the 'Example_files' folder.

 We have included the 'gerpcol.cc' file which is the part of the program we have modified so users can see the code and track any future changes.
-However, it is important to download 'gerp_modified.tar.gz' and compile the prgram fully for usage.
+However, it is important to download 'gerp_modified_Mar2025.tar.gz' and compile the prgram fully for usage.